 As a life long Mustang enthusiast, I’ve gotten used to the positives and negatives of the Fox Body, SN95, New Edge, and now S197 platform.
 Good power, great platform, superior drag racer, handsome looks, and decent manners all defined the Mustang for me.
 At the same time, while I acknowledged the Corvette as the ultimate affordable super car, I wasn’t in a position to either afford it or to see myself driving it.

-As I’ve gotten older (now 31 going on 32), and as my different businesses have expanded into the GM LSX market – first with Fastest Street Car Magazine, and now specifically LSX TV, I had thought about getting a Corvette for a few years.
+As I’ve gotten older (now 31 going on 32), and as my different businesses have expanded into the GM LSX market - first with Fastest Street Car Magazine, and now specifically LSX Magazine, I had thought about getting a Corvette for a few years.
 It was Dr. Jamie Meyer, Product Integration Manager for GM Performance Parts, who finally pushed me over the edge.
-Jamie wanted us to get a C6 ’08 LS3 Corvette and to make it a LSX TV project vehicle.
+Jamie wanted us to get a C6 ’08 LS3 Corvette and to make it a LSX Magazine project vehicle.
 He was able to get us some serious help (read: discounts) to make purchasing the vehicle a no-brainer.

 So we did.